vednexgen/spring-boot-course/course-docs/10-EXCEPTIONS_VALIDATION.md

 ## 🏷️ Validation in Spring Boot

 - Spring Boot integrates with **Hibernate Validator** (JSR-380/JSR-303 implementation) to validate user input.
-- Spring Boot does not bundle Hibernate Validator directly in the core — instead, it autoconfigures it when you include the `spring-boot-starter-web` or `spring-boot-starter-validation` dependency.
+- Spring Boot does not bundle Hibernate Validator directly in the core — instead, it autoconfigures it when you include the `spring-boot-starter-validation` dependency.

 ### 🔹 Common Validation Annotations